Igbo people: Kingdom of Nri

+Igbo-Ukwu archaeology

+Igbo-Ukwu is a historically significant archaeological site located in southeastern Nigeria, in what is now Anambra State.
+The site is renowned for its remarkable discoveries of ancient artifacts that date back to the 9th and 10th centuries AD.
+The archaeological findings at Igbo-Ukwu have provided valuable insights into the early history and cultural achievements of the Igbo people and their interactions with other civilizations in the region.
+The artifacts may be associated with the traditional Kingdom of Nri and its priest-king, the Eze Nri.

+Igbo-Ukwu has one of the oldest glass productions in West Africa.
+The archeology of Igbo-Ukwu had over 600 prestige objects including complex cast copper-alloy sculptures and more than 165,000 glass and carnelian beads.
+The most common glass among the 138 analytical results for Igbo-Ukwu beads is soda-lime glass produced using plant ash.

+Overall, Igbo-Ukwu remains a vital archaeological site that continues to contribute to our understanding of ancient African civilizations and their contributions to human history.

 Traditional society

-Traditional Igbo political organization was based on a quasi-democratic republican system of government.
+Traditional Igbo political organization was based on a democratic republican system of government.
 In tight knit communities, this system guaranteed its citizens equality, as opposed to a feudalist system with a king ruling over subjects.
 This government system was witnessed by the Portuguese who first arrived and met with the Igbo people in the 15th century.
 With the exception of a few notable Igbo towns such as Onitsha, which had kings called Obi and places like the Nri Kingdom and Arochukwu, which had priest kings; Igbo communities and area governments were overwhelmingly ruled by a republican consultative assembly of the common people.
 Communities were usually governed and administered by a council of elders.
+Many Igbo towns however, were also partly governed the high council known as the Ozo society, whose titles could be both earned and inherited.
+And the spiritual (though not political) authority of the king of Nri was recognized all over Igboland.

 Although title holders were respected because of their accomplishments and capabilities, they were not revered as kings but often performed special functions given to them by such assemblies.
 This way of governing was different from most other communities of Western Africa and only shared by the Ewe of Ghana.
 Umunna are a form of patrilineage maintained by the Igbo.
 Law starts with the Umunna which is a male line of descent from a founding ancestor (who the line is sometimes named after) with groups of compounds containing closely related families headed by the eldest male member.
 The Umunna can be seen as the most important pillar of Igbo society.
 It was also a culture in which gender was re-constructed and performed according to social need; "The flexibility of Igbo gender construction meant that gender was separate from biological sex.
 Daughters could become sons and consequently male."